williamcaseylucas/trello-clone/my-app/README.md

 - Use org-control to check url and update based on the correct url
 - organizationId is because of our folder name
 - sidebar + navitem are how we are rendering sidebar
+- Add NavItem.Skeleton inside of navbar to generate silouette of loading area